tylerwdean/SyllAble/README.md

 # SyllAble

-A goated team of Franciscan Students tackle the biggest problem at the University- Syllabi!!!
+Tyler tackles the biggest problem at the University- Syllabi!!!

 ## Starting the servers for development

 Everything has been changed for using docker compose.
 To run the project, clone the repo.
 Rename the '.env-example' to '.env' and update the variables in there with your own variables.

 To run the project, ensure you have docker on your machine.
 For the following commands, run them from the root directory of the project.
 Run `docker compose build` to build the images.
-Then run `docker compose up` to start up the project.
+Then run `docker compose up -d` to start up the project.
 All data in the database will persist in a docker volume.
 To remove the volume, take the volume down with `docker compose down -v`.
 Otherwise, just use `docker compose down`.

 ## Local development environment